-When students are absent even for part of the day, they miss out on important instruction.
-It is the responsibility of the principal to monitor attendance and to take steps to improve a students's attendance when he or she is frequently absent or tardy.
+When students are absent for any part of the day important instruction is missed.
+It is the responsibility of the principal to monitor attendance and to take steps to improve a student's attendance when he/she is frequently absent or tardy.

-- Parents will be contacted by letter when problem attendance patterns are first noted. - If the problem is not resolved, a Student Attendance Review Team meeting with the principal and teacher will be scheduled to resolve the problem. - If attendance problems continue after these measures are taken, the matter must be referred to the district's School Attendance and Review Board (SARB).
+- Parents will be contacted by letter when problem attendance patterns are first noted. - If the problem is not resolved, a Student Attendance Review Team (SART) meeting with the principal and teacher will be scheduled to resolve the problem. - If attendance problems continue after these measures are taken, the matter must be referred to the district's School Attendance and Review Board (SARB).
 The parent will be required to attend a meeting with the district's SARB committee to resolve the attendance problems. - If the attendance problem is not resolved at this level, the SARB committee must refer the problem to the District Attorney's Office for resolution.